fabiohsv-cit/ciandt-components-datepicker/README.md

    Since we used ```jd-input="6"``` notice that the sizes of the root element have changed in comparison with the examples previously discribed.

-   Using the sizes attributes will result in the override of the classes (e.g.:
+   Using the sizes attributes will result in the override of the classes, e.g.:
    ```shell
       • ```jd-xs-size="4"``` will result the root element to have ```col-xs-4``` instead of ```col-xs-12```
       • ```jd-sm-label-size="8"``` will result the label element to have ```col-sm-8``` instead of ```col-sm-12``` and will calculate the size for the input to be ```col-sm-4``` instead of ```col-sm-12```